splunk/public-o11y-docs/sp-oncall/alerts/manual-incident-creation.rst

    :description: About the user roll in Splunk On-Call.

-VictorOps offers the ability to manually trigger a new incident from within the application.
+Splunk On-Call offers the ability to manually trigger a new incident from within the application.
 This option is available for both the web portal and mobile applications.

 **What you need to know about this feature:**